 - The CloudCenter platform's Spot Instance feature is no longer supported.

-- The CloudCenter 4.6 platform no longer supports the following clouds:
+- The CloudCenter 4.6 platform no longer supports the following clouds and cloud accounts:

 - Cisco Cloud Service (CSS)